-Even it sounds like a scene from a horror or Sci-Fi movie it is not:) Termite swarms are a common and normal occurrence that contributes to the survival and dispersal of the termites.
+Even it sounds like a scene from a horror or Sci-Fi movie it is not:) Termite swarms are a common and normal occurrence that contributes to the survival and dispersal of termites.

 And yes, some termites such as Invasive Formosan termites, swarm at night, especially in their peak season late spring and summer.
 Drywood termites also like to swarm at night, while subterranean termites prefer the daylight, particularly after rainfall, like mushrooms:)